These 40 People Told Us How They Make Money Without Getting a Real Job

 Consider selling them on a buyback site like Decluttr.
 Plus, enter FREE5 at checkout to get an extra $5 for your trade-ins!

-Next, move to your clothes.
+Next, tackle your clothes.
 When was the last time you put that on?!
-List your clothing items on Letgo and market to locals in your area.
+List your clothing items on Letgo to market to people in your area.

 So this is the part where you scratch your head and say, “No way.”